bricef/Tools/README.md

 ## About

-this repsoitory holds the collected tools and utilities I've developed for myslef over the years.
+This repository holds the collected tools and utilities I've developed for myself over the years.

 ## See also